harrelfe/blogdown/content/post/errmed.md

 adjustment been used to account for outcome heterogeneity within each treatment arm.

+<a class="anchor" id="pcisham"></a>
-An <a name="pcisham"></a> incredibly high-profile paper published online 2017-11-02 in *The Lancet* demonstrates a lack of understanding of some statistical issues.
+An incredibly high-profile paper published online 2017-11-02 in *The Lancet* demonstrates a lack of understanding of some statistical issues.
 In [Percutaneous coronary intervention in stable angina (ORBITA): a double-blind, randomised controlled